FH-Prottay/Projects-and-Certificates/Data Analysis/Olympic Project/Description.md

 4. **Tools and Techniques:**
    - Utilized Python libraries such as Pandas for data manipulation, Seaborn for visualizations, and Matplotlib for plotting graphs.
    - Leveraged data querying to derive specific insights for countries and events.

-#DataScience #Analytics #Python #Olympics #Visualization #DataAnalysis

----

-Feel free to adjust the text as needed and add any specific visualizations or images to make your post more engaging!